 Local Farms for Local Food

 Farmland conservation permanently protects important soils and land for agricultural production.
 By working with local farmers to permanently protect their land with agricultural conservation easements, SAHC protects soil resources and ensures that the land will be available for farming long into the future.
 Protecting local farms helps sustain our local food industry.
-Read more about the farming families of Rogers Cove…
+Read more about the farming heritage of Buckskin Branch Farm…